Avi0n/MeshCoreOne/docs/guides/BLE_Transport.md

 ### Service Discovery Failure

 If Nordic UART Service is not found during discovery:
-1. Disconnects the peripheral
-2. Transitions to `idle`
+1. Transitions to `idle`
-3. Throws `BLEError.characteristicNotFound`
+2. Throws `BLEError.characteristicNotFound`

+The CoreBluetooth peripheral connection is left open on this path; only the service-discovery *timeout* path cancels the peripheral connection.

-**Source:** `BLEStateMachine.swift:630-633`
+**Source:** `BLEStateMachine.swift`

 ### Characteristic Not Found

 If TX or RX characteristics are missing:
-1. Disconnects the peripheral
-2. Transitions to `idle`
+1. Transitions to `idle`
-3. Throws `BLEError.characteristicNotFound`
+2. Throws `BLEError.characteristicNotFound`

+The peripheral is not disconnected by this code path.

 ### Pairing Errors

-BLE devices may require pairing for secure communication.
-The state machine detects pairing failures through CBATTError codes:
+BLE devices may require pairing for secure communication. `makeConnectionError` detects pairing/encryption failures by mapping the underlying CoreBluetooth error codes to a typed `BLEError`, so detection survives iOS localizing the error description in any locale:

-**Pairing-related error codes:**
+**Auth/encryption error codes mapped to `BLEError.authenticationFailed`:**
-- `5` - insufficientAuthentication (pairing required but not completed)
+- `CBATTError.insufficientAuthentication` (pairing required but not completed)
-- `8` - insufficientAuthorization (authorization failed)
+- `CBATTError.insufficientAuthorization` (authorization failed)
-- `14` - unlikelyError (peer removed pairing information)
-- `15` - insufficientEncryption (encryption failed)
+- `CBATTError.insufficientEncryption` (encryption failed)
+- `CBATTError.insufficientEncryptionKeySize` (encryption key too short)
+- `CBError.encryptionTimedOut` (encryption negotiation timed out)

-When a pairing failure is detected:
+When such a failure is detected:
-1. The error is wrapped as `BLEError.pairingFailed(reason)`
+1. The error is returned as `BLEError.authenticationFailed`
 2. Connection may be closed
 3. User should be prompted to pair in iOS Settings

+Any other CoreBluetooth error falls back to `BLEError.connectionFailed(_:)` carrying the localized description.

-**Source:** `BLEError.swift:77-96`
+**Source:** `BLEStateMachine+CallbackHandlers.swift` (`makeConnectionError`), `BLEError.swift`

 ## Event Handlers